KC-Dream/MusicPlayer/README.md

 -Expanded playbar at the bottom\
 -music bars has returned from Design 4, but this time it is called "mini music bar" animations on the bottom rather than large ones previously seen in Design 4\
 -Slight layout change\
--Included New Carousel Card (Press Left Arrow to go left, press Right Arrow to go right)
+-Included New Carousel Card (Press Left Arrow to go left, press Right Arrow to go right)\
+-Added colorful buttons on the music page main\
+-Navbar fixed for resizing screens, old update would cause it to overflow out of the container\
+-Navbar Icons sizing has been improved\
+-Removed News Icon from Navbar\
+-Added Search Icon for possible future update\

+-More playlists maybe added
+-Searching Feature maybe added depending on time
+(More songs may require a better Database)

 Coming Soon